Roles: Level Designer and Programmer

 CyberBlade was my second time participating in the Global Game Jam.
 Since it was 2020, and I had more game programming experience under my belt, I wanted to try something different, so I joined the team as the level designer.
 I also helped out with the programming a bit and assisted other teammates with the engine we were using.

 This experience at the Global Game Jam was much different from me being team lead the year before.
 It was someone else’s vision and it was a bit easier on me to be assigned tasks.
 The scope of the project also helped me learn about how bad overscoping could affect the finished product.
-We ended up having to cut many features and change how the game was entirely laid out.
+We ended up having to cut many features and change how the game played.
 We didn’t have enough time to add sound either, although we did have sound clips for use.

 However, the limitations set on us allowed the game to be more replayable, the players potentially going further into the level each attempt.
 The idea had a lot of potential, but wasn’t as good as it could have been mainly because of time constraints.
 I felt like I had a truer game jam experience in that way perhaps.